Program Schedule

 4th Term (Summer)

-At this point a student will have completed all the pre-reqs for most medical schools.
+At this point, a student will have completed all the prerequisites for most medical schools.

-Additional coursework such as Biochemistry, Genetics, Mammalian Physiology, Microbiology, or other upper level sciences may be added in the final Fall or Spring terms or may require additional terms.
-(Some of the upper level electives have prerequisite courses).
+Additional coursework such as Genetics, Mammalian Physiology, Microbiology, or other upper-level sciences may be added in the final Fall or Spring terms or may require additional terms.
+(Some of the upper-level electives have prerequisite courses).
 Students who are interested in Physician Assistant or other programs may also need Behavioral Sciences or other prerequisites.

 *Note that completion of the pre-req courses does not necessarily mean a student is ready to apply to medical school.
 Time for study and preparation for the MCAT exam at the end of the pre-requisite coursework and volunteer and/or research opportunities need to also be considered.